MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 The driver needs to be network-addressable from the executors.
 While this is the case when running on Minikube, the Jupyter notebook server, in general, won't be network-addressable when running on a real cluster at AWS, at least if we're running it on the developer machine.
 Of course, we could run the notebook server on a gateway server in the same AWS VPC, however why not run the notebook server on Kubernetes itself?

-While we could build a separate Docker image for the notebooks, let's make our lifes easier and build notebook support into our Spark App image.
+While we could build a separate Docker image for the notebooks, let's make our life easier and build notebook support into our Spark App image.
 This singlehandedly ensures that the driver running in the Jupyter Notebook container and the executors run the exact same Spark and Python dependencies.
-Ahh, containers are just beautiful..
+Ahh, containers are just beautiful.

 So, what do we need in order to run Jupyter in a Docker container?
 Spark?
 Check.
 Python?
 Check (through conda)!
 The Python `jupyter` and `notebook` PyPI packages?
 Check!!!